Aw….so tiny and so cute!

 Yes, these cute little guys can be manipulative…

-The little one knows just how cute he is and he also knows that he can get away with anything because of that!
-He is smart, and can adapt to any situation.
-He is also a very charming, happy and active breed of dog, who wants to be involved in everything you do.
+The little one knows just how cute he is and knows he can get away with anything because of that!
+He is smart and can adapt to any situation.
+He is also a charming, happy, and active dog breed who wants to be involved in everything you do.

-Everything the Pom does screams “look at me!”
+Everything the Pom does screams, “Look at me!”
 He is one of those dogs that demand that you pay them attention.
 He does these cute little things and is so adorable.
-He wants to be loved and doted upon, which makes him a perfect companion dog for seniors and great playmate for children aged 5 and above.
+He wants to be loved and doted upon, which makes him a perfect companion dog for seniors and a great playmate for children aged five and above.

 Yes, absolutely.
-Just a couple of things you should know before making the decision to buy a Pom puppy for your child from reputable local breeders.
+Just a couple of things you should know before deciding to buy a Pom puppy for your child from reputable local breeders.

 - #2: Pom puppies are not suitable for a family with small children.

-If you have a baby or a toddler, it’s better to wait until he or she is at least 5 or 6 years old before bring Pom Puppies home.
-Poms are known to lash out or nip at small children who invade their personal space.
+If you have a baby or a toddler, it’s better to wait until they are at least 5 or 6 years old before bringing Pom Puppies home.
+Poms lash out or nip at small children who invade their personal space.

 But before…

-You rush out and adopt one right away, we suggest that you keep on reading so that you can be sure if this little guy is going to be the “right” dog for you.
-After all, the last thing that you want to do is make the mistake of adopting the wrong “type” of dog for your family particularly if they just happen to be a dog like the Pomeranian who can easily live for 15 or more years!
+You rush out and adopt one right away; we suggest that you keep reading to be sure if this little guy will be the “right” dog for you.
+After all, the last thing you want to do is adopt the wrong “type” of dog for your family, particularly if they happen to be a dog like the Pomeranian who can easily live for 15 or more years!

-So, without further ado, let’s dive right into our discussion about these little guys so that hopefully when we’re done, you’ll know whether or not a “POM” is right for you!
+So, without further ado, let’s dive into our discussion about these little guys so that, hopefully, when we’re done, you’ll know whether or not a “POM” is right for you!

 Pomeranian Dog Breed Fast Facts